Gingerbread Bundt Cake

 - Add in the flour mixture alternately with the milk, beginning and ending with the flour mixture.
 Beat on low just until combined, scraping bowl and sides as needed to incorporate all dry ingredients.

-- Spoon batter into the prepared bundt pan a little a time, carefully spreading and filling any crevices.
+- Spoon batter into the prepared Bundt pan a little at a time, carefully spreading and filling any crevices.
 Try to push some of the batter to the outside of the pan (creating a depression in the center of the pan)–the cake will rise in the center so try to cover the edges/any corners as possible.

 - Place filled bundt pan on a baking sheet and bake for 60-75 minutes or until a toothpick inserted in center comes out clean (or with minimal crumbs).